1 – Introduction

 According to these passages, the different “heads” represent different historical eras and empires, but they all belong to the same Beast who has existed throughout history.
 This is further clarified in chapter 17 where we read about “the beast that was, and is not, and yet is” – which again points to the fact that the different Heads, appearing at different times in history, are all part of the same Beast.
 (17:8)

 Then we read that “the seven heads are seven mountains on which the woman sits.”
 (17:9).
 So, if the Woman is sitting on all the Heads/Mountains, then she too must have existed throughout history.
-As the Beast has manifested itself in different ways (with its “seven heads”), she also has manifested, and will manifest, in different ways.
+As the Beast has manifested itself in different ways (with its “seven heads”), she also has manifested herself in different ways.

 The Great Harlot and the Beast are ruling systems that have been around a long time.
 Throughout history, the Harlot has squatted on one empire after another.
 This symbolic picture portrays the commercial realm, with its “merchants”, as a sort of parasite, oppressing and sapping the strength of the governments of the world.